Last Updated on

 Qoins will send out payments according to the schedule that you’ve set up.
 They also track how much you’ve paid out towards your loans and see how much of a dent you’ve put in your debt.

 I highly recommend Qoins if you want to speed up paying off your debt, while making it as easy and painless as possible.

-- Put It Towards Retirement Savings
+3. Put Your Tax Refund Towards Retirement Savings

 The amount of money that has been set aside is not enough to cover the long-term expenses of baby boomers that will occur.
 As a result, it is estimated that social security will run out of money by 2034.

 That’s just in time for people around my age to get ZERO when we decide to retire.
 Therefore, it is imperative that you save for your own retirement and not expect to rely on the government.

 If you’re a millennial like me, you might be putting retirement on the back burner because it seems so far away from now.
 But you should start saving for retirement as early as possible to take advantage of time and compound interest.

 The sooner you begin saving, the more time your money has to grow and compound.
 Compounding is a powerful wealth-building tool because your interest gains interest.

 For example, say you have $1,000 invested that gains 10% interest.
 At the end of the year, you will earn $100 in interest and have a total of $1,100.
 If you don’t touch that money and allow your interest to compound, you will earn 10% on $1,100 (not $1,000); therefore, at the end of year two, you will earn $110 in interest.

 Finally, saving for retirement is even more important if your employer matches contributions to your 401(k) or similar plan.
 If you don’t you’re leaving FREE money on the table!